tylertravismya/cli/README.md

 model_publish <yaml_file> [scope]
 ```

-Publish a model to make it available to others (public) and during application generation.

-Publish a model using YAML directives.
+Publish a model file or use a YAML with appropriate directives.
 Scope: public or private[default].

 #### Example: